 - Stack up well against ALDI and Woolies plans

 - Over 10 and 28 days instead of 30

 An exciting new telco on the block, OVO Mobile offers some simple, distinct plans that are sure to make a few people happy.
-OVO Mobile offers five different plans, with the top three $24.95, $34.95 and $44.95 in price.
+OVO Mobile offers five different plans, with the top three costing $24.95, $34.95 and $44.95 per month.
 All have healthy amounts of data included, and three have unlimited calls and texts, while the two ‘kids” plans have dollar-values attached and access to a free cyber safety account.
-The value dramatically rises when you jump up into the higher plans.
+The value dramatically increases when you jump up into the higher plans.
 For example, for $24.95 you’ll get 2GB of data, $34.95 will give you 8GB and $44.95 will give you a massive 12GB of data.

 Another neat feature of OVO Mobile is its unlimited streaming options.
-OVO has teamed up with V8 Supercars, Audi Sport Customer Racing and Gymnastics Australia to deliver free and unlimited streaming of these three sports using OVO Time – OVO’s streaming app.
-Motorsports season is upon us, and there are always gymnastics competitions happening, so if you’re interested in one or both then OVO could be the way to go.
+OVO Mobile has teamed up with V8 Supercars, Audi Sport Customer Racing and Gymnastics Australia to deliver free and unlimited streaming of these three sports using OVO Time – OVO’s streaming app.
+So if you’re interested in one of these sports, OVO Mobile could be a good bet.
+In summary: